panjiggm/express-sequelize/README.md

-# Simple API of One Piece with Express, Sequelize, and mySQL
+# Simple API of One Piece Characters

 ## How to Use